-- (B) An order to comply issued under subdivision (a) pursuant to this paragraph shall not take effect until the operator has been provided 30 days following the service of the order to comply unless within those 30 days the operator appeals the order to comply and requests a hearing before the lead agency-for orders issued by the lead agency, or, board for orders issued by the director or the board, depending on who issued the order to comply concerning the alleged violation.
-An order to comply issued-under subdivision (a) pursuant to this paragraph shall specify which aspects of the surface mine's activities or operations are inconsistent with this chapter, shall specify a time for compliance that the lead agency or director determines is reasonable, taking into account the seriousness of the violation and any good faith efforts to comply with applicable requirements, and shall set a date for the hearing, which shall not be sooner than 30 days after the date of the order. all of the following: - 31 (i) Which aspects of the surface mining operation are 32 inconsistent with this chapter. - (ii) A time for compliance that the lead agency or director determines is reasonable, taking into account the seriousness of the alleged violation and any good faith efforts to comply with applicable requirements. - (iii) The actions and legal processes required to correct the alleged violation. - 39 (C) An appeal filed pursuant to subparagraph (B) shall be 40 noticed and heard at a public hearing within 45 days of the filing of the appeal or a longer period as may be mutually agreed upon by the operator and the lead agency or the operator and the director, depending on who issued the order to comply.
+- (B) A stipulated order to comply shall include a schedule and time for compliance that the lead agency or the director, as applicable, determines is reasonable after taking into account the actions and legal processes required to correct the violation. - (3) (A) If the operator does not comply with a notice issued pursuant to paragraph (1) within 30 days of being served the notice or commit to enter into a stipulated order to comply pursuant to paragraph (2) within 30 days of being served the notice, the lead agency or the director may issue an order to comply by personal service or certified mail requiring the operator to comply with this chapter or, if the operator does not have an approved reclamation plan or financial assurances, cease all further surface mining activities. - (B) An order to comply issued pursuant to this paragraph shall take effect 30 days following the service of the order to comply unless within those 30 days the operator appeals the order to comply and requests a hearing before the lead agency, if the lead agency issued the order, or the board, if the director issued the order.
+An order to comply issued pursuant to this paragraph shall specify all of the following: - (i) Which aspects of the surface mining operation are inconsistent with this chapter. - (ii) A time for compliance that the lead agency or director determines is reasonable, taking into account the seriousness of the alleged violation and any good faith efforts to comply with applicable requirements. - (iii) The actions and legal processes required to correct the alleged violation. - (C) An appeal filed pursuant to subparagraph (B) shall be noticed and heard at a public hearing within 45 days of the filing of the appeal or a longer period as may be mutually agreed upon by the operator and the lead agency, if the lead agency issued the order, or the operator and the director, if the director issued the order. - (b) [Reserved]

-(b) [Reserved]